Diablo III: Reaper of Souls: Features

 Reaper of Souls adds a number of new features to the core gameplay of Diablo III.
 These include a new character class, the Crusader, who specializes in defensive play, large weapons (including newly introduced types like flails), specialized "Crusader shields", and holy magic.
 A fifth Act is added, which follows the Nephalem's quest through the remains of Westmarch and the Pandemonium Fortress to stop Malthael and his allies.
 In addition to the campaign, the expansion adds an "Adventure Mode", where players are free to roam the entire world and take on random Bounties and dungeons (called "Nephalem Rifts") at their leisure.
 A new artisan, the Mystic, can enhance the properties and appearance of the player's equipment.
 The expansion also raises the level cap to 70 (up from 60), and adds new skills, runes, and passive abilities for all characters, as well as a fourth slot for passive skills that unlocks when the character reaches level 70.

 Seasons

 Patch 2.1 introduced seasons to the game, which are the equivalent of ladders from Diablo II.
 In each season, players start with a new level 1 character and game performance is compared on a leaderboard.
 Each season has exclusive Legendary items, which will be awarded for good Ladder performance and through Tiered Rifts and each season includes Conquests, which are seasonal achievements for the first 1,000 to complete them on each server.
 Seasons last for around three months.
-When a season ends all seasonal characters are transferred to the main account.
+When a season ends all seasonal characters are transferred to the main account together with all paragon experience earned with the seasonal characters.